The-Reto/5eJSON2TEX/README.md

 - pdflatex
 - the DND 5E Latex Template (https://github.com/rpgtex/DND-5e-LaTeX-Template)
 - Obviously, all relevant Python dependencies
+### How to use
+Change the path in the demo.py file to the JSON you want to convert, run demo.py.
+Some manual editing of the LaTeX-file migth be preferable for optimal PDF outcome, but in general the auto-generated LaTeX is quite good - I'm even surprised by it and I wrote the bloodly converter.
 ## The Project
 ### Why?
 Because I was homebrewing my own adventure (not, yet, public) using the 5e.tools tools and thought it'd be cool to also have my adventure as a PDF.